nodemcu/nodemcu-firmware/docs/en/modules/wifi_monitor.md

 This registers a callback function to be called whenever a management frame is received.
 Note that this can be at quite a high rate, so some limited filtering is provided before the callback is invoked.
 Only the first 110 bytes or so of the frame are returned -- this is an SDK restriction.
-Any connected ap/station will be disconnected.
+Any connected AP/station will be disconnected.
+Calling this function sets the channel back to 1.

 #### Syntax
 `wifi.monitor.start([filter parameters,] mgmt_frame_callback)`